stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 You will have to raise the debug levels of those subsystems more closely related to your issue.
-This may not be an easy task for someone unfamiliar with troubleshooting Ceph.
+This may not be an easy task for someone unfamiliar with troubleshooting Stone.
 For most situations, setting the following options on your monitors will be enough to pinpoint a potential source of the issue::

       debug mon = 10